 What is the difference between a certificate and being certified?
 I have a certificate from a workshop I did.

-Certification is more complex.
+Certification is a professional designation.
 It can be given by either a private organization or a regulatory body overseeing a profession.
 It confirms that a practitioner has met and continues to maintain a level of educational and professional standards set out by that body or organization.
 The practitioner is responsible to the organization’s disciplinary board should a member of the public file a complaint against them.
-In this case, a practitioner that is certified has a professional body or organization that stands behind their work and to whom they are accountable to.
+In this case, a practitioner that is certified has a professional body or organization that stands behind their work and to whom they are accountable.